touseef4pk/AEM-Tutorials/README.md

 📂 Repository Structure
 Each tutorial has its own folder with the corresponding AEM project:

-tutorial-01-create-aem-project/ – Setting up an AEM project using the latest Maven archetype tutorial-02-build-featured-cards-component/ – Creating a reusable Featured Cards component tutorial-03-enhance-featured-cards/ – Fetching dynamic data using a Sling Model (More tutorials coming soon!)
+mysite-tutorial-2/ – Creating a reusable Featured Cards component

+(More tutorials coming soon!)
 🛠 Requirements
 Adobe Experience Manager (AEM) 6.5+